Yuelioi/docs-v3/Ue/blueprint/en/Editor Scripting/Editor Loading And Saving/New Map from Template.md

 ---
-display_name: New Map from Template
+title: New Map from Template
 order: 8
 ---
 ## Navigation